 If you would like HELR to consider your article for publication, please submit the article, your CV, and a cover letter to HELR via Scholastica.
-If your institution does not support Scholastica submissions, you may submit your materials to our email account or through ExpressO.
+If your institution does not support Scholastica submissions, you may submit your materials to our email account.

 HELR does not review submissions from current J.D. or LLM students at other law schools.
 Citations should conform to the 20th edition of The Bluebook: A Uniform System of Citation.